kitao/pyxel/README.md

 </tr>
 </table>

-An examples can be executed with the following commands:
+The examples can be executed with the following commands:

 ```sh
 cd pyxel_examples